ted-sharp/aloe-utils-configuration-default/README.md

 ## Supported Environments

 * .NET 9 and later
-* Used in conjunction with Microsoft.Extensions.Configuration
+* Used in conjunction with Microsoft.Extensions.Configuration.ConfigurationBuilder

 ## Install